isomerpages/moe-xinminsec/_our-school/Our School History.md

 that a secondary school was sorely needed in Hougang and appealed to the Ministry of Education to establish a secondary school.
-When the Ministry approved his application in January 1956, secondary school sessions were added.
+When the Ministry approved his application in January 1956, secondary school sessions were added and girls were admitted for the first time.
 This was a historical moment for many poor families in the neighbourhood as it symbolised a dream of a better future coming to realisation.</p>
 <p>As for the teachers and students, they saw that the lack of funds deterred
 the school’s progress, and decided to come together to overcome this problem.
 In 1958, they decided to stage a 2-night concert at Broadway Theatre, New